The Exterminators (film)

 The Exterminators (Coplan FX 18 casse tout) is a 1965 spy film directed by Riccardo Freda.
 It was the fourth in the Francis Coplan series of films.
 It was released in the United Kingdom as The Exterminators and on television in the United States as FX 18 Superspy.

+Plot

+French SDECE agent Francis Coplan (Agent Fx-18) is sent to save an atomic scientist, in the meanwhile uncovering a plot by terrorists and a secret atomic site in Turkey.